PlantingSeeds Projects

 About Us

-PlantingSeeds was born out of a need for change as pollination is often overlooked in sustainability; we are aiming to change that.
-Not many people know that our major cities can be ‘biodiversity hotspots’,we work to protect and enhance the natural environment by engaging people in urban areas.
+PlantingSeeds was born out of a need for change as biodiversity is often overlooked in sustainability; we are aiming to change that.
+Not many people know that our major cities can be ‘biodiversity hotspots’, we work to protect and enhance the natural environment by engaging people in urban areas.

-Planting and increasing native vegetation and habitats support threatened pollinators.
+Planting and increasing native vegetation and habitats support biodiversity, urban heat mitigation and threatened pollinators.
 So, how do we achieve this?
 By getting our hands dirty….literally.

 Our Stakeholders